Teaching Safe Boating

 6. Discuss menu planning and relate it to suitability for the day’s activities;

-7. List the minimum contents of a first aid kit for a one week cruise in familiar waters as recommended by the CYA;
+7. List the minimum contents of a first aid kit for a one week cruise in familiar waters as recommended by the Sail Canada;

 8. Know the spare engine parts one might deem prudent for a one week cruise in familiar waters;